Whatsapp Icon

 Immunotherapy

 Immunotherapy has revolutionized the treatment landscape for many cancers, including vulvar cancer.
-By harnessing the body's immune system, immunotherapies can help fight the cancer more effectively.
+By harnessing the body's immune system, immunotherapies can help fight cancer more effectively.
 Checkpoint inhibitors, a type of immunotherapy, have shown promise in treating advanced vulvar cancer by blocking proteins that prevent the immune system from attacking the cancer cells.

 Minimally Invasive Surgery